mithilaS/paypal-spring-boot-java-demo/jar/README.md

 ## 2. Run code using below command.
 ###  Change the path to the config file location.
 Use --trace in command too
-java -jar paypaldemo.jar --spring.config.location=file:///D:/paypaldemo/ --trace
+nohup java -jar paypaldemo.jar --spring.config.location=file:///D:/paypaldemo/ --trace

 ## 3. Open the browser or run curl command in another terminal to run this line.